Predixus/Go-Tiger-Style/README.md

 > understanding is missing."

 For our operations at Predixus, we are building data driven applications in Go.
-This, if done earnestly, results in us going into the unknown and recovering the preverbial gold to distribute.
+This, if done earnestly, results in us going into the unknown and recovering the proverbial gold to distribute.
 And so the goal of a style is to guide and support development through the unknown.

 So, that being said, let's get into it.